Best of the Harvest: Norfolk Edition

 Here at Morton’s Traditional Taste, we are proud of our Norfolk roots and recognise the remarkable contribution our farmers have had to the Country.
 Here are some of our favourite picks from the Norfolk Harvest:

 Everyone knows you can’t beat Norfolk asparagus.
 It’s not uncommon to drive down winding country roads to be sandwiched between rows of asparagus.
-It’ packed full of little goodies, such as antioxidants and nutrients, which make it a great staple for any diet.
+It’s packed full of little goodies, such as antioxidants and nutrients, which make it a great staple for any diet, alongside being an absolutely delicious addition to almost any dinner.
 East Anglian soil is thought to be the perfect growing conditions for the veg, so we’d always recommend trying it when you’re in the area.

 Norfolk has an abundance of wheat and grain breweries.
 Being a farming county, it’s hardly surprising that we have diversified the way in which we use our produce!
 Norfolk actually has the most microbreweries of any county, which is great for independent producers!